-Ro makes the weight loss product Plenity commercially available to everyone in the U.S. – TechCrunch
+TechCrunch

 With the Gelesis partnership Ro can add another highly desirable treatment to its roster of therapies — and one that can be a contributing factor to increasing the severity of other conditions that the company already provides treatment for, Reitano said.

 “There are a few conditions that we currently treat that are exacerbated by a patient being overweight or obese.
 People who struggle with weight management will also experience ED.
-Obesity can lead to heart failure stroke, coronary heart disease, hypetension, depression,” Reitano said.
+Obesity can lead to heart failure, stroke, coronary heart disease, hypertension, depression,” Reitano said.
 “The breadth of the label is interesting.
 Only FDA approved with a BMI from 25 to 40.
 FDA approved treatment have been between 30 and 40.
 [It] makes the treatment more accessible to a wider variety of people.”

 As the only online provider of the treatment, Ro has developed an onboarding process to ensure that the Plenity therapy isn’t abused by people who suffer from eating disorders.